Welcome to the Graduate School of Arts & Sciences

 The Center for Teaching and Learning

-To help faculty and TFs during the transition to remote teaching and the Learn from Anywhere framework being adopted for fall 2020, CTL has compiled a number of resources available on their website including guides for remote teaching in STEM, Teaching remotely for Accessibility, Equity, & Inclusion, and many more.
+To help faculty and TFs during the transition to remote teaching and the Learn from Anywhere framework, CTL has compiled a number of resources available on their website including guides for remote teaching in STEM, Teaching remotely for Accessibility, Equity, & Inclusion, and many more.
 A comprehensive list of these guides can be found here: http://www.bu.edu/ctl/continuity-of-teaching-resources/

 Office of Digital Learning & Innovation